jnorthcote/resume/JasonNorthcote.md

   * Implemented high level composite data API utilizing the low level APIs to construct pre-defined views for high traffic UI calls

 * **Software Architect** - __Aug 2013-Apr 2014__
-Primary technical advisor on acquisition team responsible for talent and technology compatibility analysis and due diligence assessment
-  * **Online calendar and appointment scheduling acquisition:** Lead technical assessment of two target companies and provided analysis and recommendation based on interviews with development team members, product team lead and architecture lead with an emphasis on technology, skillsets and industry knowledge
+  * Lead technical assessment of two online calendar and appointment scheduling companies and provided analysis and recommendation based on interviews with development team members, product team lead and architecture lead with an emphasis on technology, skillsets and industry knowledge
-  * **Primary Automotive vertical competitor acquisition:** Acted as primary acquisition team technical advisor during the 6 month process responsible assessment of the development team, codebase, infrastructure, customer retention and product offerings
+  * Acted as primary acquisition team technical advisor during a 6 month evaluation process of the primary automotive vertical competitor having responsiblity for assessment of the development team, codebase, infrastructure, customer retention and product offerings

-* **Software Architect** - __Aug 2013-Apr 2014__
-Lead the messaging backend architecture redesign effort focusing on maintainability, reliability, scalability and capability
+  * Lead the messaging backend architecture redesign effort focusing on maintainability, reliability, scalability and capability
-  * **Maintainability:** Separation of messaging code from the monolith, remove(reduce) crippling (sometimes circular) dependencies on the monthly 'train deployment', code repository isolation increases visibility and better enables tracking root cause changes
-  * **Reliability:** Service separation enables better monitoring, point of failure identification in multi-phase message processing and delivery, transient failures can be handled/re-tried better within isolated services
-  * **Scalability:** Separate services can be scaled individually based on resource needs, backpressure and congestion are more readily identifiable
-  * **Capability:** Expanding service capabilities in each phase (queuing, decoration, parsing, formatting, delivery) is simplified when each concern can be addressed in isolation, e.g. moving to a better queueing technology, adding voice as a delivery endpoint

 * **Staff Software Engineer** - __Jan 2013-Jul 2013__
 Analytics and Revenue recognition team member